 Many cultures consider this vegetable to symbolize fertility.
 Ancient Greeks believed it was an aphrodisiac and mentioned it in love poetry and ancient texts.

 There are two cases, mainly, where asparagus has shown interacting with prescribed medications:

 - With anti-hypertensive drugs: Asparagus possesses the potential to lower BP.
 So, together with anti-hypotension medications, it could result in a drastic dip of the blood pressure levels, leaving you in danger.

-- With diuretic drugs: Diuretics are prescribed for people suffering from renal issues or edema conditions.
-These spears are natural diuretics, and could actually accentuate the results of diuretic medications.
+- With diuretic drugs: Diureticsi XThese substances cause diuresis, or increased urine production, which helps eliminate excess sodium and water from the body. are prescribed for people suffering from renal issues or edema conditions.
+These spears are natural diureticsi XThese substances cause diuresis, or increased urine production, which helps eliminate excess sodium and water from the body. and could actually accentuate the results of diuretic medications.

 It is advisable to take the advice of the consulting medical practitioner, if you are on any of the aforementioned drugs, to thwart of undesirable consequences.